Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2d-embodied-extensions-integration.md

 | **Socio-technical** | Laboratory + scientists | Language, roles, workflows | years – decades | Institution as sensing/thinking unit |
 | **Cultural loop** | Organism + symbolic ecosystem | Legal-economic & linguistic circuits | decades – centuries | Self-reinforcing organism–information whole |

-The closure criterion is identical at every level: the composite must cancel perturbations fast enough to preserve its pattern.
-What changes is *latency* and the *channel* through which errors propagate.
+Under the pattern lens, the closure criterion is identical at every level: **a composite survives only if it cancels perturbations faster than they accumulate**.
+What changes up the scale ladder is *latency* (how fast correction happens) and the *channel* through which prediction errors propagate.

 ---